-Repeat Applications
+7. Repeat Applications

-Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the local authority has accepted a second application from the appellant because of a significant and material change in the circumstances of the parent, child or school but still refused admission.
+Parents do not have the right to a second appeal in respect of the same school for the same Academic Year unless, in exceptional circumstances, the Local Authority has accepted a second application from the appellant because of a significant and material change in the circumstances of the parent, child or school but still refused admission.

-"In-Year Admission" Arrangements
+8. "In-Year Admission" Arrangements

-Parents or carers seeking to be admitted to a Penk Valley School may make an application directly to the preferred school using the appropriate application form.
+Parents or carers seeking to be admitted to a PVAT school may make an application directly to the preferred school using the appropriate application form.
 This application will be processed in line with the procedure outlined in the determined admission arrangements and parents and carers need to be aware that in the case of transfers between local schools, any date set for joining the new school may be after the next term or half term holiday and those parents/carers are responsible for ensuring that their child continues to receive appropriate education in the interim.

-Sixth Form Admission Arrangements

-Applications for admission to the Sixth Form will be dealt with by the school in accordance with the school's published admission arrangements.
-Each year a Sixth Form Prospectus is published providing detailed information on the admission policy including minimum entry requirements for particular courses
+Sixth Form Admission Arrangements applications for admission to the Sixth Form will be dealt with by the school in accordance with the school's published Admission Arrangements.
+Each year a Sixth Form Prospectus is published providing detailed information on the Admission policy including minimum entry requirements for particular courses.